The Tesla Model 3 is the long-awaited, cheaper Tesla, with a zen-like interior and a smaller form factor

 - Next you can configure the car as you would like

-In terms of how you actually pay for the car, there are lots of options, including:
+In terms of how you actually pay for the car, there are various possibilities with Tesla, including:

 - Hire Purchase